langurmonkey/website-source/content/blog/2021/chip8-implementation.md

 type = "post"
 +++

 I've written about the [CHIP-8](https://en.wikipedia.org/wiki/Chip-8) machine [before](/blog/2021/chip8-spec).
-It is a very simple interpreted programming language that can be implemented very easily as a "Hello world" of sorts by people interested in getting their feet wet with emulators.
+It is a very simple interpreted programming language that can be implemented without much hassle by anyone interested in getting their feet wet with emulators.
+It is commonly regarded as the "hello world" of emulators.

 Some time ago I decided to implement a CHIP-8 emulator in Rust as my second project written in that language.
 My first foray into the language was the porting of the [Gaia Sky LOD catalog generation](https://gitlab.com/gaiasky/gaiasky-catgen) tool from Java.
 This allowed us to substantially increase the generation speed and dramatically (really) decrease the memory consumption of the processing, to the point where a processing that previously needed more than 2 TB of RAM could now be done with less than a hundred gigs.
 Back to the topic at hand, I called my implementation [`rchip8`](https://gitlab.com/langurmonkey/rchip8) (very creative).
 This post describes the process and structure of such an emulator with more or less detail.